On this page

 The Ministry of Industry and Trade provides current information on possibilities to acquire capital or subsidy for entrepreneurs, and the CzechInvest Agency also has its own on-line signpost.

 The Czech Republic has a tradition of supporting young agricultural entrepreneurs.
-In 2015-2020 support for young agricultural entrepreneurs is being provided via EU funding for persons interested in starting their entrepreneur activity in agriculture up to 40 years of age.
+In 2015-2020 support for young agrarian entrepreneurs is being provided via EU funding for persons interested in starting their entrepreneur activity in agriculture up to 40 years of age.
 The maximum subsidy is up to 45 000 EUR.